 the middle way

-Group Hugs are essays written by Mary Claybon expanding upon the Course In Miracles lessons studied in group meetings.
+Below are a few samples of Group Hugs, essays written by Mary Claybon expanding upon the Course In Miracles lessons studied in group meetings.

 What is it about this election that is stirring us?